NordicESMhub/GEO4962/_episodes/05-simulations.md

 *   [Super El Nino](SST/index.html)
 *   [Lowering Himalaya mountains](himalaya_tibetan/index.html)

-# Long experiment (14 months)
+### Long experiment (14 months)

 As for the previous exercice, you will work **in pairs** for this practical and you will **analyze the model outputs in pairs**.
 You will be using your previous experiment ~/cesm_case/f2000.T31T31.$EXPNAME (EXPNAME should be set depending on your experiment!) and run 14 months.

-### Set a new duration for your experiment
+#### Set a new duration for your experiment

 Make sure you set the duration of your experiment properly.
 Here we wish to run 14 months from the control restart experiment but as it is a long run, we rather split it into chuncks of 1 month.

+*Note that splitting an experiment into smaller chunks is good practice: this way if something happens and the experiment crashes (disk quota exceeded, hardware issue, etc.) everything will not be lost and it will be possible to resume the run from the latest set of restart files.*

 <font color="red">On Abel:</font>